 Chargebacks are the thing you don’t want to happen.
-If you missed a customer that needs a refund, from a mistake or they got charged twice, then you need to get right on top of it.
+If you missed a customer that needs a refund, from a mistake or got charged twice, then you need to get right on top of it.
 Make certain that the customer is taken care of.
 There’s nothing that a bank hates more than chargebacks.
 They want you to take care of them.
-So, do yourself and your reputation a favor, take the time to fix it.
+So, do yourself and your reputation a favor, and take the time to fix it.

 Up and running

 With those little steps, you have your credit repair business accepting credit/debit cards and you are getting payments all day and throughout the night.
 Your customers will love the convenience and you will laugh all the way to the bank.
 Nothing beats happy customers and for goodness sakes, take the time to keep them that way.
-They are the life blood of your business!
+They are the lifeblood of your business!